|Nutritional Guidelines (per serving)|

 - 3 Tbsp. water

-Add the sugar and grind it into the chile-garlic mixture, or mix it with the chile-lime paste in a small bowl.
+- Add the honey and grind it into the chile-garlic mixture, or mix it with the chile-lime paste in a small bowl.
 Then add the fish sauce, water and lime juice and stir well to combine.